Username or E-mail

 • Selecting random monsters to spawn

-Lists can be a good option any time you want to keep track of lots of information.
+In general, lists can be a good option any time you want to keep track of lots of information.

-Note: Internally Stencyl uses lists to keep track of created actors, what points in a collision actually collided, and so on.
+Aside: Internally Stencyl uses lists to keep track of created actors, what points in a collision actually collided, and so on.
 If you've used any block that begins with "for each" you've actually used a list already!

 List Structure

 A list is an ordered collection of items.
-Each item in list is made up of two parts:
+Each item in a list is made up of two parts:

 1. A numerical index - in other words, where an item resides